bbusch19/frontend-skills-test/README.md

  - The example of `COLIN`
    - `C` is the 3rd letter in the alphabet
    - `O` is the 15th letter in the alphabet

+### Bonus Objectives
+- Extra: Create a button that bulk adds the provided list of names to the table `names.json`
+- Extra: add the ability to multi sort by name and score

 ### Notes
 If you have any extra time feel free to add any extra features or improvements you would like.